enginmanap/limonEngine-docs/docs/SupportingSystems.rst

 In-Game Logger Overlay
 ----------------------

 A transparent logger overlay is built into the engine.
 New log entries push the scroll up and disappear after 5 seconds.
-The overlay is toggleable via the ``renderInformations`` option.
+The overlay is toggleable via the :ref:`debug_renderInformations <option-debug_renderInformations>` option.

 The ``log(subsystem, level, text)`` API is available from both C++ (:ref:`C++ <LimonAPI-log>` | :ref:`Python <pythonApi-log>`) and Python.